kubeflow/website/content/docs/started/getting-started.md

 weight = 1
 +++

-The guides in this section give detailed information about using Kubeflow and its components.
+## Before you begin

+This document provides information about setting up Kubeflow in various environments.

-For best understanding of the guides, it's useful to have some knowledge of the following systems:
+Before you set up Kubeflow, it's important to some knowledge of the following systems and tools:

 * [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 * [TensorFlow](https://www.tensorflow.org/get_started/)
 * [kustomize](https://kustomize.io/)

-## Kubeflow requirements
+### Kubeflow requirements

  * kustomize version {{% kustomize-min-version %}} or later.
 See the [kustomize component guide](https://github.com/kubeflow/manifests#using-kustomize) for details about